DOAJ/doaj/static_content/support/content/index.md

-Supporting DOAJ is the only way to ensure that we can continue to provide you and the academic community with the best service.
+Supporting DOAJ is the only way to ensure that we can continue to provide you and the academic community with this vital open access resource.

-We accept membership requests from publishers, libraries, private individuals, industry-related organisations and government organisations.
-We reserve the right to deny membership.

 You can support us: